BurgerAndreas/website-andreas-burger/README.md

 ## Initial setup

-make sure you have a recent node / npm installed.
+Make sure you have a recent node / npm installed.

-run  `npm i` in this directory.
+Run  `npm i` in this directory.

-globally install the Angular CLI (v15, the latest as of writing) `npm i -g @angular/cli`
+Globally install the Angular CLI (v15, the latest as of writing) `npm i -g @angular/cli`

+Build the "Atoms" Library (where I'd like to put reusable code bits and pieces) `ng build --project AtomsLib`

 ## Development server